Abhiipatil/E-Commerce-Case-Study-Power-BI/README.md

 ## Datasets :-
 1. Sales Data E Commerce :- Contains the entire customer behaviour data.
-2. Promotion :- The data of promotional events of that day
+2. Promotion :- The data of promotional events of that day.